God in the Concept of Good and Evil

 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.” - Revelation 21:4

-To say that it is completed, when objectively it is not, would give the impression that the person making the decision needs more knowledge and understanding of race cars before diagnosing whether the vehicle would be a good contender in a race.
+To say that it is completed, when objectively it isn't would give the impression that the person making the decision needs more knowledge and understanding of race cars before diagnosing whether the vehicle would be a good contender in the race.
 In the same way, God’s purposes for evil have not been finished until the objective return of Christ at the end of the age.

-Maybe God has had patience and mercy for all mankind up to this point without squashing us all out of existence.
-Could there be a reason?
-I believe there is.
+Maybe God has had patience and mercy for all mankind up to this point without squashing most of us out of existence.

 For the LORD knows the way of the righteous, but the way of the wicked will perish. - Psalm 1:6

-- Is it good, or evil for the winter enthusiasts to have the freedom to obey, or disobey the rules of the mountain?
+Is it good, or evil for the winter enthusiasts to have the freedom to obey, or disobey the rules of the mountain?

-In our world today there are people torture for fun, babies are aborted because of inconvenience, and extremists strap on explosives to kill in the name of religion.
+In our world today there are people torture for fun, babies are aborted because of inconvenience and extremists strap on explosives to kill others in the name of religion.

 There is nothing outside the man which can defile him if it goes into him; but the things which proceed out of the man are what defile the man. - Mark 7:15

-- Is something terrible just because we say it is?
+Is something terrible just because we say it is?

-- If God allows something, is He answerable to you?
+If God allows something, is He answerable to you?